disssid/Arduino---SmartCitizen/README.md

 ```

 PS : As we are doing a manual GET/PUT the interpretation of these on a Windows Apache server is different compared to Ubuntu and hence the need to add \r.

+Updated add.php to save data to multiple csv files based on the User-Agent parameter sent from the board.